mattermost/mattermost-plugin-ai/README.md

 **🚀 Join the ["AI Exchange" community server channel](https://community.mattermost.com/core/channels/ai-exchange) where Mattermost's open source community is sharing the latest AI resources and innovations!**

-The Mattermost AI plugin adds functionality to use LLMs (like from OpenAI or Hugging Face) within Mattermost.
+The Mattermost AI plugin adds functionality to use a wide variety of open source self hosted and vendor-hosted LLMs like OpenAI and GPT4All within Mattermost.

 This plugin is currently experimental.
 Contributions and suggestions are welcome, [see below](#contributing)!

+The Mattermost AI Plugin is used as part of the [Mattermost OpenOps](https://openops.mattermost.com) framework for responsible development of AI-enhanced workflows with the ability to maintain full data control and data portability across different AI backends.

 ## Install Mattermost + `mattermost-plugin-ai`